lispgames/sdf/README.md

 * `pixel-size` : size in pixels of tallest character in font

-* `scale`: default 8, only used when `mode` is `:sdf-ms`, see `mode` for more info
+* `scale` : default `8`.
+Only used when `mode` is `:sdf-ms`, see `mode` for more info

-* `spread`: default 2.5, range of pixels covered by distance field. lower gives a bit better precision close to shape edges, larger allows for wider blur effects
+* `spread` : default `2.5`.
+Range of pixels covered by distance field. lower gives a bit better precision close to shape edges, larger allows for wider blur effects

-* `string`: default `*default-characters*`, vector of characters to include in atlas
+* `string` : default `*default-characters*`, vector of characters to include in atlas

-* `width`, `height`: default :auto, size of texture to generate.
+* `width`, `height` : default `:auto`.
+Size of texture to generate.
 If `:auto`, will guess a reasonable size and expand to fit.
 Due to incremental resizing, packing returned by `:auto` might not be same as returned by same sizes passed directlly.

-* `mode`: default `:sdf`, one of the following options:
+* `mode` : default `:sdf`.
+One of the following options:

-    * `:sdf`: calculate a single channel sdf directly from vector data in font
+    * `:sdf` : calculate a single channel sdf directly from vector data in font
-    * `:sdf-ms`: render a bitmap from font, scaled up by `scale`, and calculate single-channnel distance field from that
+    * `:sdf-ms` : render a bitmap from font, scaled up by `scale`, and calculate single-channnel distance field from that
-    * `:msdf`: calculate a multichannel sdf directly from vector data in font
+    * `:msdf` : calculate a multichannel sdf directly from vector data in font
-    * `:psdf`: calculate a single channel signed pseudo-distance field directly from vector data in font
+    * `:psdf` : calculate a single channel signed pseudo-distance field directly from vector data in font

-* `auto-size-granularity-x`,`auto-size-granularity-y`: default 1,1: granularity of increasing texture size when using `:auto` for `width` and/or `height`.
+* `auto-size-granularity-x`, `auto-size-granularity-y` : default `1`,`1`.
+Granularity of increasing texture size when using `:auto` for `width` and/or `height`.
 Separate to allow for multiple-of-4 width if desired for 32 bit row stride

-* `optimize-pack`: default `NIL`, if true, try various sizes to try to get a better packing (seems to help compared to just `:auto`, but might still be flaky and/or slow)
+* `optimize-pack` : default `NIL`.
+If true, try various sizes to try to get a better packing (seems to help compared to just `:auto`, but might still be flaky and/or slow)

-* `trim`: default `NIL`, if `:y-only`, trim any empty space from vertical edges of texture. if `t`, trim empty space from all sides of texture.
+* `trim` : default `NIL`.
+If `:y-only`, trim any empty space from vertical edges of texture.
+If non-`NIL`, trim empty space from all sides of texture.